dreazz97/minio-admin-client/README.md

 # MinIO Admin Client

-**pyminioadmin** is a Python library for the MinIO client (mc) that provides admin operations and other functionalities not supported by the official Minio SDK.
-Please note that this library requires the MinIO client (mc) to be installed on the machine.
+**pyminioadmin** is a Python Wrapper for the MinIO client (mc) that provides admin operations and other functionalities not supported by the official Minio SDK.
+Please note that this wrapper requires the MinIO client (mc) to be installed on the machine.

 ## Requirements